 Your doctor will likely have you take antibiotics to treat PID.
-Because your doctor may not know the type of bacteria that caused your infection, he or she may give you two different types of antibiotics to treat a variety of bacteria.
+Because your doctor may not know the type of bacteria that caused your infection, they may give you two different types of antibiotics to treat a variety of bacteria.

 Within a few days of starting treatment, your symptoms may improve or go away.
 However, you should finish your medication, even if you are feeling better.
 Stopping your medication early may cause the infection to return.

 If you are sick or pregnant, can’t swallow pills, or have an abscess (pocket of pus caused by the infection) in your pelvis, your doctor may send you to the hospital for treatment.

 Pelvic inflammatory disease may require surgery.
-This is rare and only necessary if an abscess in your pelvis ruptures (breaks) or your doctor suspects that an abscess will rupture.
+This is rare and only necessary if an abscess in your pelvis ruptures or your doctor suspects that an abscess will rupture.
 It can also be necessary if the infection does not respond to treatment.

 You can lower your risk of PID by: